 In turn, our subordinated loans offer investors attractive interest rates with manageable terms.
 Their uncomplicated design makes it easy for them to add alternative investments to their personal portfolio.

-The ten-page subordinated loan agreement is concluded directly between the company to be financed and the investor(s) and forms the basis for their business relationship.
+The subordinated loan agreement is concluded directly between the company to be financed and the investor(s) and forms the basis for their business relationship.
 It is accompanied by the four annexes described below.
 The subordinated loan agreement contains all the key data.
 It also governs all details of payment processing, interest, term, termination and other rights and obligations.
 The transferability is also specified here.

 The paper includes general information about the borrowers, such as their address, contact details and description of their business activities.
 Similar data is also listed again for Innovestment.